Mexico energy reform draft allows payment in percentage of output

-MEXICO CITY, Dec 7 (Reuters) - Companies which enter Mexico’s energy sector could be paid with a percentage of production obtained under production-sharing contracts, according to an energy reform draft obtained by Reuters on Saturday.
+MEXICO CITY (Reuters) - Companies which enter Mexico’s energy sector could be paid with a percentage of production obtained under production-sharing contracts, according to an energy reform draft obtained by Reuters on Saturday.

 Companies could report contracts agreed to and expected benefits for accounting purposes, but oil reserves under the ground will remain the property of Mexico, the draft says.